MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 * **Message reaction**.
 Actions to perform on receipt of an activity with type `MessageReaction`.
 * **Message updated**.
 Actions to perform on receipt of an activity with type `MessageUpdate`.

+For detailed information and examples, see the [Message event triggers][message-event-triggers] section in the Adaptive dialogs prebuilt triggers article.

 ### Custom event trigger

-You can emit your own events by adding the [EmitEvent][action-emitevent] action to any trigger, then you can handle that custom event in any trigger in any dialog in your bot by defining a _custom event_ trigger.
+You can emit your own events by adding the [EmitEvent][emitevent-action] action to any trigger, then you can handle that custom event in any trigger in any dialog in your bot by defining a _custom event_ trigger.
 A custom event trigger is the `OnDialogEvent` trigger that in effect becomes a custom trigger when you set the `Event` property to the same value as the EmitEvent's `EventName` property.

 > [!TIP]
 > You can allow other dialogs in your bot to handle your custom event by setting the EmitEvent's `BubbleEvent` property to true.
 For more information and an example, see the [Custom events][custom-events] section in the Adaptive dialogs prebuilt triggers article.

+For detailed information and an example, see the [Custom event triggers][custom-event-triggers] section in the Adaptive dialogs prebuilt triggers article.

 ## Additional Information